 In the state of California, WEAP training is often conducted in both English and Spanish and can be offered to groups of any size.
 While they are a helpful educational tool, these training sessions also remind on-site workers that the biological team is a resource for them.
 While construction crews may be concerned with potential consequences of accidental noncompliance, WEAP training can quell concerns and reassure the crew that the biologists are there to educate, and that everyone is working toward a common goal – to protect on-site environmental resources.

-To learn more about how our Biological Resources management team can be a resource, read here.
+To learn more about how our Biological Resources Management team can be a resource, read here.